karthikraj15/BMI-Calculator/README.md

 Body Mass Index calculator in android studio using java

 The Body Mass Index (BMI) is the metric currently in use for defining anthropometric height/weight characteristics in adults and for classifying (categorizing) them into groups.
-The common interpretation is that it represents an index of an individual’s fatness.
-It also is widely used as a risk factor for the development of or the prevalence of several health issues.
+Specifically, the value obtained from the calculation of BMI is used to categorize whether a person is underweight, normal weight, overweight, or obese depending on what range the value falls between

 - Download apk : [here](https://drive.google.com/file/d/1IDHF9rDUoiiy4JkHY55bMWI0XKJJYCmu/view)